xuestella03/WINTER25-CS326/lectures/L01_overview/slides.md

 ## H.01 | Homework Grading

 The highest score will be recorded, so long as it is submitted before the deadline!
-You have 3 attempts for every homework.
+You have 2 attempts for every homework.

-Late homeworks will be penalized 10% per day, which amounts to ~1% of your final grade.
+Late homeworks will be penalized 10% per day.

 <!--s-->